 CONTRACT DOCUMENTS

-Any resulting Contract will consist of the Contract Particulars (to be completed), the Standard Terms and Conditions, the Special Terms and Conditions (all as set out in Schedule 2) and the successful Tender.
+Any resulting Contract will consist of the Contract Particulars (to be completed), JCT Minor Works Building Contract to include 12 months defect period, Liquidated Damages (based on the following formula :

+Part 1

+Contract sum ( £ ) + 10% ( the cost associated with getting another consultant to do work)

+= £ X 0.002 ( interest on capital ) = £ per week .

+Part 2

+Contract sum + the 10% = £ x 1.5 % ( Local authority fee’s ) 52 weeks = £ per week) and the successful Tender.
 The Contract will be subject to English law and the exclusive jurisdiction of the English Courts.

 This Council is bound by procurement rules and cannot enter into any negotiations on the Tender or Contract.